kw7oe/kw7oe.github.io/content/posts/writing-a-simple-firefox-extension.md

 }
 ```

-The first few keys is self explanatory.
-So let's talk about the following keys
+The first few keys are self explanatory.
+I'll skip those and explain
-and what each means:
+the following keys only:

 - `browser_action`, to specify button attached to the Firefox toolbar.
-- `background`, to specify your backgroud scripts, which is needed when we need
+- `background`, to specify your backgroud scripts, which is where we write
-to maintain long term state or long term operation independently of the
-lifetime of our browser tab.
+our code mainly.
 - `permissions`, to specify permissions we need to request from the user to use
 our browser extension.
 For more, you can read about it [here][0].

-For now, we are only requesting to access the [`tabs`][1] API, we will be requesting
+Currently, we requested permissions for the [`tabs`][1] API.
+We will be
-for more permissions down the road as we progress.
+requesting for more permissions as we needed.

-## Writing our `index.js`
+## Writing `index.js`

 Since we state in the manifest that we will have a background script called
 `index.js`, let's start writing some simple code: